-These fields allow you to set the system passwords.
-To set any of the passwords, select the appropriate field and press <Enter>.
+These fields allow you to set the passwords.
+To set the password, highlight the appropriate field and press <Enter>.

 Type in a password and press <Enter>.
 You can type up to eight alphanumeric characters.
 Symbols and other keys are ignored.
-To confirm the password, type the password again and press <Enter>.
+To confirm the password, type the password again and press the <Enter>.
 The password is now set to [Enabled].
-When [Enabled], a Supervisor password is required to access the BIOS setup utility and all important menu options while a User password is required to access the computer system.
+This password allows full access to the BIOS Setup menus.

-To clear either password, select the appropriate field and press <Enter>.
-Press <Enter> again when a dialog box appears.
-This sets the password field to [Disabled].
+To clear the password, highlight this field and press <Enter>.
+The same dialog box as above will appear.
+Press <Enter> and the password will be set to [Disabled].